Session Four, Day Two: History of the Vinaya Lineages

 Prof. Dr. Hae-ju Jeon Sunim, Dongguk University, Seoul, South Korea

-Although the dual sangha Dharmagupta bhikshuni ordination was restored in Korea in 1982 CE in the Jogye Order of Korean Buddhism, there are still problems.
+Although the dual sangha Dharmaguptaka bhikshuni ordination was restored in Korea in 1982 CE in the Jogye Order of Korean Buddhism, there are still problems.
 On a popular level, some people would like ordination to be conferred only by bhikshunis with no bhikshus.
 Some protest at the eight gurudharmas.
 Some question the giving of bhikshuni ordination and bodhisattva vows from The Net of Brahma Sutra (Skt.
 Brahmajvala Sutra) simultaneously.

 Parallel Session Six, Day Two: Polarity between Tradition and Requirements of Modern Times, Part II

 Bhiksuni Tenzin Palmo, Director of Dongyu Gatsal Ling, Tashi Jong, India